Missio Dei "Mission of God"

 On the first Saturday of each month, volunteers from St. Paul meet at Richman Elementary School in Fullerton to distribute 5,000 lbs of food from 2nd Harvest Food Bank.
 On a typical Saturday, 150 families are served with food staples to assist them in providing sustainable food and nutrition in their homes.

-On the fourth Wednesday of each month, volunteers from St. Paul gather at First Christian in Fullerton to prepare and serve a meal to the homeless and those in need of meal.
+On the second Sunday of each volunteers from St. Paul gather at First Christian in Fullerton to prepare and serve a meal to the homeless and those in need of meal.

 Pathways of Hope